Portland Car Accident Attorney

 Your Successful Recovery Is Our Top Priority

-Injuries from rear-end collisions, T-bone accidents, rollovers and even seemingly minor fender benders can cause severe injuries.
+Injuries from rear-end collisions, T-bones, rollovers and even seemingly minor fender benders can cause severe injuries.
 Fractures, head injuries, neck injuries, back injuries and soft tissue damage can become severe over time, or if not properly treated.
-It is important to consult with an independent specialist of your choice to fully evaluate the extent of injuries sustained in a car accident.
-If you have been involved in an accident, see a doctor.
+If you have been involved in a car accident, first tend to your health and see a doctor.
+It is important to consult with an independent specialist of your choice to fully evaluate the extent of injuries sustained in an accident.

-We also collaborate with accident reconstructionists, other medical experts and economic experts to establish the full value of your case.
-When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a reckless and distracted driver accident lawyer with experience both in and out of the courtroom.
+At Johnston Law Firm, our car accident attorneys collaborate with car accident reconstructionists, medical experts and economic experts to establish the full value of your case.
+When you have been struck by a driver who was driving recklessly or was distracted by speaking on a cellphone, texting or driving drunk, you need a lawyer with experience both in and out of the courtroom.

-At The Johnston Law Firm, we will strive aggressively for the compensation you deserve with tactful and strategic preparation.
+The car accident lawyers at Johnston Law Firm will strive aggressively for the compensation you deserve with tactful and strategic preparation.
 Our innovative techniques and quick response to insurance defense can seek your deserved compensation in negotiation or at trial for the following recoveries:

 - Loss of expected future earnings/wages